 Passengers travelling with bicycles or surfboards on NSW TrainLink or Great Southern Railway services must contact these companies directly to arrange carriage of bicycles and surfboards.
 Customers who are travelling on V/Line tickets on these services must comply with the conditions of carriage set by these operators.

 Luggage on V/Line services

 On V/Line trains, passenger's luggage can be stowed in overhead racks above the seats and in the vestibules at the end of each carriage.
-On V/Line coaches, luggage can be stowed in overhead racks above the seats or in the luggage space underneath the coach.
+On V/Line coaches and train replacement coaches, all luggage must be stored in the luggage compartment.
+Luggage is taken free of charge.

-The total luggage limit for all V/Line services is 30 kilograms.
-People can carry two items of luggage, with no one item weighing more than 20 kilograms, as well as one piece of hand luggage on V/Line services free of charge.
+The total luggage limit for all V/Line services is 32 kilograms.
+People can carry two items of luggage, with no one item weighing more than 16 kilograms, as well as one piece of hand luggage on V/Line services free of charge.
 No additional luggage allowance is available for purchase.

 Prams, pushers and strollers (weighing up to 20 kg), children's car seats, wheelchairs and small items of sporting and camping equipment (a set of golf clubs or snow skis, stocks and boots will be treated as one piece of luggage) will also be carried as luggage.
 Surf skis, sailboards, canoes and similar items will not be carried as luggage.